bbrk24/Trilangle/wasm/README.md

 This file simply invokes emscripten and sass with the appropriate flags.
 If invoked with the argument "debug", it doesn't perform optimizations, which should result in faster compile times.

-## index.*
+## index.html

-These files are included as-is in the website -- they aren't minified in any way.
-GitHub compresses them to about a third of their original size, so file size isn't a great concern.
+This file is included as-is in the website.

-## input.scss
+## in.coffee and in.scss

-This file is transformed into out.css.
-Prefer putting styling information here when possible.
+These files are transpiled to index.js and index.css respectively.

 ## pre.js